fpalomo/king-kata-di/Readme.md

 </xml>
 ```

+Where
-success : [0-1]
+- success : [0-1]
-entity_transaction_id : 32 characters
+- entity_transaction_id : 32 characters
-error_message: optional, only in case of success = 0
+- error_message: optional, only in case of success = 0

 --